multitudes/42-miniRT/docs/index.md

 ## Positionable Camera
 ### field of view fov
 It is typically expressed as an angle (in degrees or radians) and determines how wide or narrow the view captured by the camera is.
 A larger FOV allows the camera to capture a wider area of the scene, making objects appear smaller and further apart.
-In the book we will use vertical field of view by convension since the horizontal fov will be determined by the aspect ratio of the image.
+In the book we will use vertical field of view by convention since the horizontal fov will be determined by the aspect ratio of the image.
 Now I can express the viewport in function of the vertical field of view and the focal_length.
 ```c
 double theta = degrees_to_radians(c.vfov);